Last Updated on

 Witnessing a cremation ceremony (Bali)

-Wendy from The Nomadic Vegan
+Contributed by Wendy from The Nomadic Vegan

 Ngaben, which means “turning into ash”, is a cremation ceremony that is part of the intricate Hindu funeral ritual followed in Bali.
 If you ever have the chance to attend one of these ceremonies, don’t miss it.
 They take place in villages all over the island, usually once a year.